KVM-VMI/nitro/doc/source/testing.rst

 ----------

-As a project, Nitro is highly dependent on multiple external components like the customized version of the Linux kernel and the extended QEMU hypervisor.
+As a project, Nitro is highly dependent on multiple external components like the customized version of the Linux kernel and the extended QEMU virtual machine platform.
 While all this is necessary, it makes testing the project a bit more challenging than the average Python module.

 Unit tests try to break down this complexity by concentrating on individual components and features of them.
 We replace the real interfaces and dependencies